Sandbach Town Hall: History

 The first town hall in Sandbach was a medieval structure located in the Market Square.
 On the High Street side, it was arcaded on the ground floor so that markets could be held, while on the Market Square side it had a village lock-up at one end and shops at the other end; there was an assembly hall on the first floor.
 The lawyer and author, Thomas Hughes, served as a judge at county court hearings in the building.
-The town hall was re-built on the same site in 1888; it was arranged with shops and offices on the ground floor and an assembly hall on the first floor but only survived three years before being demolished in 1891.

 The site for the current town hall, further to the northwest along the High Street, was donated by the lord of the manor, Lord Crewe: it had been occupied by a barber's shop and a private house.
 The foundation stone for the new building was laid on 2 July 1889.
 It was designed by Thomas Bower in the Gothic Revival style, built by John Stringer in red brick with stone dressings at a cost of £5,000 and was officially opened by Lord Crewe on 28 October 1890.

 The design involved an asymmetrical main frontage with six bays facing onto the High Street; the central section of four bays featured arches on the ground floor and three-light mullioned windows on the first floor.
+The left hand bay, which was slightly set back, featured mullioned and transomed windows on the ground and first floors with a gable above.
 The right hand bay featured a four-stage tower with an arch on the ground floor, a panel with the Crewe family coat of arms flanked by statues on the first floor, a two-light mullioned window on the second floor, an octagonal shaped stage with a clock on the third floor and a pyramidal roof with a cupola above.
 The statues, which were paid for by Lord Crewe, depicted, on the left, the Lord Chief Justice of the King's Bench, Sir Ranulph Crewe, and, on the right, the early Norman lord of the manor, Bigot de Loges, who was referred to in the Domesday Book.
-The left hand bay, which was slightly set back, featured mullioned and transomed windows on the ground and first floors with a gable above.
 Internally, the principal room was the ballroom.
+The clock, a timepiece by A. & H. Rowley of Theobalds Road, was given by a Mrs Jane Court in memory of her family.
+Following the completion of the new town hall, the old town hall was demolished in 1891.